suffolklibraries/lgc/content/collections/events/thurston-mini-movers-20-02.md

     content:
       -
         type: text
-        text: 'This weekly class will run every Tuesday from 5 September, 1.30pm – 3pm (changing to 10-11.30am from 31 October) at Thurston Library.
+        text: 'This weekly class will run every Tuesday from 5 September from 10.00am to 11.30am at Thurston Library.
 The session includes half an hour at the end for refreshments and socialising.'
   -
     type: paragraph
     content: